 Go here to enroll in Course 4S

-Overview of Course 2M—Risk Management of Medical Error in Behavioral Health
+Summary of Course 2M—Clinical Supervision and Reduction of Medical Error in Behavioral Health

-The course explains how program design and system flaws are responsible or play a major role in most human errors which occur in behavioral health programs and other medical settings.
+The course explains how program design and system flaws are responsible or play a major role in most human errors that occur in behavioral health programs and other medical settings.
 Awards 2 CEUs [and 1.5 for NBCC].
-Approved by Florida CE Broker for Medical Errors course credit.
+Approved by Florida CE Broker for Medical Errors course credit, and for Texas Clinical Supervision.

 Go here to enroll in Course 2M.

-The emphasis is upon identification of the HUMAN FACTORS and the SYSTEMIC and PROGRAM DESIGN ISSUES which potentially contribute(d) to Critical and Adverse Incidents in the workplace, and the development of PREVENTION and CORRECTION plans.
+The emphasis is upon the Clinical Supervisor's identification of the HUMAN FACTORS and the SYSTEMIC ISSUES which potentially contribute(d) to Critical and Adverse Incidents in the workplace, and the development of PREVENTION and CORRECTION plans.

-The course includes numerous vignettes which graphically demonstrate the necessity of Risk Management and the problems which organizations create and face when they fail to establish Risk Management Prevention and Correction Plans.
+The course includes numerous vignettes which graphically demonstrate the necessity of Risk Management and the problems which organizations create and face when they fail to establish Risk Management, Prevention and Correction Plans as part of Clinical Supervision.

 Go Here to View ALL of Our Risk Management Courses